RakhithJK/viliusle-miniPaint-wiki/Extending.md

 - To include files, for example something.js, use: `import config from './something.js';` (path must be related).
 Most common included files will be **src/js/config.js**, **src/js/core/base-layers.js**.
 - Don't forget to export yourclass, for example: `export default Example_class;`
+- Make sure your code works with all types of objects.
+To test all types, open `images/json-test.json` file with miniPaint.

 **Related**: [Examples](/viliusle/miniPaint/wiki/Examples), [Base_layers_class](/viliusle/miniPaint/wiki/Class:-Base_layers_class)